dvinubius/communist-backend/README.md

 - the leader's current mood adoration count
 - the historical total adoration count

 The page also has an "Adore" button.
+By clicking, you express adoration towards the leader.

 1. To create a new react app, use `npx create-react-app`.
 If you prefer typescript, use `npx create-react-app --template typescript`.
 2. Create components as you see fit
 3. Style the UI as you see fit
+4. Signal loading states to the user
-4. Upon successful adoration, display a success message to the user.
-Upon failed adoration (simulate this by stopping the backend), display an error message in the UI
+5. Upon successful adoration, display a success message to the user.
+Upon failed adoration (simulate this by stopping the backend), display an error message in the UI.
+Optionally you can also update adoration counts in the UI, as you receive the positive confirmation from the endpoint.
-5. Take inspiration from the `react-basics` repo, if you need to.
+6. Take inspiration from the `react-basics` repo, if you need to.
 Use the `hooks` branch, where we have the `FetchUsers` component.
+If you want to go fancy elegant, use dedicated hooks which only deal with fetching the current mood or fetching the mood history.

 ## STEP 2